kumaeki/MyAZ400/Topic4.md

 <details>
     <summary>answer</summary>
     Object to create : A. A build task</br>
-    Service to use : A. WhiteSource Bolt</br>
+    Service to use : A. Mend Bolt</br>
 </details>

 ---